jwilferd10/Adventure-Alchemist/README.md

 Coming Soon!

 ## :wave: Description:
-This web application aims to make the process of generating random dungeon scenarios for tabletop RPGs, specifically DnD campaigns, easier and more accessible.
-The app utilizes a variety of algorithms and user preferences to create unique scenarios for the user, taking into account various factors such as the party's level, dungeon size, and theme.
-With Adventure Alchemist, dungeon masters and players can quickly generate creative and exciting scenarios to spice up their campaigns and keep their gameplay fresh and engaging.
+Adventure Alchemist is an application with an aim to help make the process of generating dungeon scenarios for your tabletop RPGs, specifically DnD campaigns, easier and more accessible.
+This app utilizes a variety of algorithms and user preference to create, save and recall unique scenarios for the user.
+When generating a scenario the application takes into account various factors such as dungeon theme, size, and difficulty.

+With Adventure Alchemist, dungeon masters and players can quickly generate creative and exciting scenarios to spice up their campaigns or spark up some ideas.
+Keeping the gameplay fresh and engaging!

-Thank you so much for checking out Adventure Alchemist!
+Thanks so much for checking out Adventure Alchemist!
+This application was a commission and I recieved the green-light to keep this repository public for everyone to use.
 I devoted time into ensuring the code is modularized and easily modifiable.
 It's my hope that this application helps YOU out in anyway possible.
 Feel free to take a look through the files and fork it if you'd like, Happy Coding!

 ## :book: User Story:
 **AS A Dungeon Master for a DnD Campaign**